pspacewoman/Unity-Development-3D-Solar-System/GameDevelopmentProcess.md

 # 🎮 The Game Design Process - Part 1: How Are Games Made?

-Game development is like **constructing a building 🏗️— it requires planning, materials, and execution.
+Game development is like constructing a building 🏗️— it requires planning, materials, and execution.

 ---

 ## 🎯 Construction Analogy: The Game Development Stack

-Every game is built using a stack of technologies**:
+Every game is built using a stack of technologies:

 ✅ Hardware – The foundation (PC, console, mobile, VR/AR devices).
 ✅ Operating System – Windows, macOS, Linux, iOS, Android, etc.